 Chamomile promotes relaxation and supports digestive health*.

-Members of the Asteraceae family, these aromatic herbaceous plants have white daisy like flowers and scent reminiscent of apples or pineapple.
+A member of the Asteraceae family, these aromatic herbaceous plants have white daisy like flowers and scent reminiscent of apples or pineapple.
 In fact, the common name "chamomile" is derived from the Greek word kamai which translates to "on the ground" and melon which means apple.
-Accordingly, the Spanish name Manzanilla, means "little apple."5 M. chamomilla is an annual that can grow up to 24 inches whereas the similar C. nobile is a perennial low growing groundcover growing no more than 10 inches high.6,7 M. chamomilla is native to Europe and western Asia.
+Accordingly, the Spanish name Manzanilla, means "little apple."
+M. chamomilla is an annual that can grow up to 24 inches whereas the similar C. nobile is a perennial low growing groundcover growing no more than ten inches high.
+M. chamomilla is native to Europe and western Asia.

 History And Folklore

-Chamomile was used in ancient Egypt and was given as an offering to their gods.5 Chamomile has been utilized extensively in Europe as somewhat of a panacea which supported digestive health.
+Chamomile was used in ancient Egypt and was given as an offering to their gods.
+Chamomile has been utilized extensively in Europe as somewhat of a panacea which supported digestive health.
 Common preparations were teas, baths and sitzbaths, gargles, inhalations, and compresses.
-Germans refer to this herb as alles zutraut meaning 'capable of anything.'6 Matricaria chamomilla and Chamaemelum nobile are similar and have been traditionally used interchangeably to some degree, although differences in taste and action have been noted.
-Additionally, other species such as pineapple weed or M. matricaroides, (referred to as manzanilla in Spanish, however this name may refer to anyone of 'the chamomiles'), which grow in the desert southwest of the U.S. and in Mexico, have similar uses.
-8 In the Mexican folkloric tradition, manzanilla was used to support healthy respiratory function and for soothing the stomach and easing digestion.9 In the highlands of southern Mexico, the Tzeltal Maya make a chamomile tea containing an orange and a lime leaf to lift the mood.10
+Germans refer to this herb as alles zutraut meaning 'capable of anything.'
+Matricaria chamomilla and Chamaemelum nobile are similar and have been traditionally used interchangeably to some degree, although differences in taste and action have been noted.
+In the Mexican folkloric tradition, manzanilla was used to support healthy respiratory function and for soothing the stomach and easing digestion.
+In the highlands of southern Mexico, the Tzeltal Maya make a chamomile tea containing an orange and a lime leaf to lift the mood.

-Chamomile has magical implications for attracting money and, accordingly, as a hand rinse for gamblers needing good luck.12 Cosmetically, chamomile has also been used as a rinse for accentuating highlights and lightening blonde hair.6 Topically, this herb has an emollient and sedative effect and is softening and soothing irritated skin.15 It has also been used as a perfume and flavoring agent for liqueurs such as Benedictine and vermouth.
+Chamomile has magical implications for attracting money and, accordingly, as a hand rinse for gamblers needing good luck.
+Cosmetically, chamomile has also been used as a rinse for accentuating highlights and lightening blonde hair.
+Topically, this herb has an emollient effect and is softening and soothing to the skin.
+It has also been used as a perfume and flavoring agent for liqueurs such as Benedictine and vermouth.

 According to an herbalist Matthew Becker, the type of person who responds best to chamomile is one "who complains often…for fretful children…and for adults who act like children."
-Chamomile soothes the liver and is a gentle yet effective sedative.13 The genus name Matricaria stems from the Latin word matrix meaning 'womb' hinting at its therapeutic effects in women.
-Chamomile is indeed a superior medicinal for women13,14 having what Rosemary Gladstar describes as "soft power" to assuage stress and tension.
-She suggests not only sipping chamomile tea while bathing in it, but also tucking a chamomile sachet under the pillow at night to insure a restful sleep.14
+The genus name Matricaria stems from the Latin word matrix meaning 'womb' hinting at its beneficial effects for women.
+Chamomile possesses what Rosemary Gladstar describes as "soft power" to assuage occasional stress and tension.
+She suggests not only sipping chamomile tea while bathing in it, but also tucking a chamomile sachet under the pillow at night to promote restful sleep.

 Flavor Notes And Energetics